 ***Any day arrival - Min 2 night stay***

-Gorgeously nestled in the idyllic Cotswolds countryside, discover the unique family-sized country abode; Bob's Tree Lodge.
+Gorgeously nestled in the idyllic Cotswolds countryside, discover the unique family-sized country abode with brand new hot tub; Bob's Tree Lodge.
 This fabulous cantilevered lodge sleeps 6 guests in 3 bedrooms (with an additional 2 cots) and includes a spectacular geodesic dome, accommodating a further 2.

 The luxurious accommodation has been thoughtfully adorned throughout with everything you need for a self-catering getaway, including hammocks and ergonomic sun loungers for soaking up the serene countryside views.
 Use the binoculars to spot a variety of local wildlife who frequent the garden including a variety of birds and the beautiful black and white neighbour; Billy the Badger.

 The majestic Cotswolds countryside is the perfect retreat for a family escape with a variety of things to do and wonderful places to discover.
 The world-famous area is renown for its unique limestone landscape, chocolate box towns and villages, as well as its huge variety of gastronomic delights, making it a fabulous holiday destination throughout the year.

 Check-in - 2pm / Check -out - 11am

 Bob's Tree Lodge at Winchcombe Farm is situated in an idyllic rural setting in the northeast Cotswolds.
 Its location in the south Warwickshire countryside along the Oxfordshire border is not far from the famous battlefield landmark of Edgehill.

 The Cotswold is a fabulous destination for tourists and visitors with a variety of gorgeous towns and villages, spectacular countryside and a wide selection of dining options.